thavinb/AmpRecon/README.md

 # Run Parameters

-#### A Note on Configuration Files
+### A Note on Configuration Files

 By default, Nextflow looks for configuration files in various location.
 We provide a `nextflow.config` file which sets `null` values for essential parameters, specifies a default `--results_dir`, and also sets some default values for certain GRC creation steps.
 Additionally, this file also "imports" `path/to/repository/conf/containers.config` (this sets a `path/to/repository/containers/` as the default `--containers_dir`); and `path/to/repository/conf/profiles.config` (this defines profiles that dictate runtime options).
+For more on Nextflow configuration, see the documentation [here](https://www.nextflow.io/docs/latest/config.html).

 ### Essential Parameters

 - `--execution_mode` : Sets the entry point for the pipeline.
-This can be "irods" (the expected input type is CRAM files) or "in-country" (the expected input type is BCL files).
+This can be "fastq" (the expected input type in fastq files), "irods" (the expected input type is CRAM files), or "in-country" (the expected input type is BCL files).
-- `--run_id` : Numeric identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC files.
+- `--run_id` : Identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC files.
-- `--species_config`/`-c` : stages the relevant reference amplicon panels to analyse data against specific species.
-Configuration files for P. falciparum and P. vivax are provided in the repository in `path/to/repository/conf`
+- `--species_config`/`-c` : stages the relevant reference amplicon panels and references to analyse data from specific species.
+Configuration files for _P. falciparum_ and _P. vivax_ are provided in the repository in `path/to/repository/conf`

-**NB**: Using the `-c` flag is the easiest way to point to specific reference files and using this flag makes it unnecessary to specify the certain parameters at the command-line ([see below](#species-configuration-file))
+**NB**: Using the `-c` flag is the easiest way to point to specific reference files and using this flag makes it unnecessary to specify the certain parameters at the command-line ([see below](#species-configuration-file)).

 Based on which execution mode you specify, there are further parameters that need to be specified: